tbhb/typing-graph/docs/explanation/architecture.md

 - **typing-extensions** - Backports of modern typing features
 - **annotated-types** (optional) - Standard constraint vocabulary

+!!! abstract "Why limit dependencies?"

+    Dependencies create maintenance burden, compatibility constraints, and security surface area.
+For a library that may be used transitively by many projects, each dependency multiplies the risk of version conflicts.
+The standard library is always available and evolves with Python itself.

+    The dependencies typing-graph does include are chosen for their stability and widespread adoption. typing-inspection comes from the Pydantic ecosystem and handles the gnarliest version-specific edge cases. typing-extensions is effectively part of the standard library with a different release cadence.

 ### Immutable by design

 The library freezes all TypeNode dataclasses, guaranteeing immutability after construction.
 Tuples store metadata (not lists), and qualifier sets use frozensets.
 This immutability enables nodes to be hashable, cached safely, and accessed concurrently without synchronization.

+??? info "The case for immutability"

+    Immutability might seem like an unnecessary constraint.
+Why not let consumers modify nodes if they want to?
+The answer lies in the caching system. typing-graph caches inspection results to avoid repeatedly analyzing the same types.
+If nodes were mutable, cached nodes could be modified unexpectedly by any code that received them, breaking the cache's integrity.

+    Immutability also enables safe sharing in concurrent code.
+Multiple threads can hold references to the same node without synchronization because no thread can modify the shared state.

+    The trade-off is that creating modified versions of nodes requires constructing new instances.
+In practice, this rarely matters because most consumers read from the type graph rather than transforming it.

 ### Lazy evaluation